-The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 383 units in August 2017.
-This was a decline of 12.6% from the previous August.
+The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 307 units in March 2018.
+This was a decrease of 12.5% from March 2017.

-On a year-to-date basis, home sales totalled 2,936 units over the first eight months of the year.
-This was up 0.4% from the same period in 2016 and on par with levels from 2015.
+On a year-to-date basis, home sales totalled 764 units over the first three months of the year.
+This was down just 3.9% from the same period in 2017.

 The Board cautions that the average residential price is a useful figure only for establishing trends and comparisons over a period of time.
 It does not indicate an actual price for a home due to the wide selection of housing available over a vast geographic area (the Board serves an area covering over 600,000 square kilometers or 72% of the province).

-Active residential listings on the Board’s MLS® System numbered 2,794 units at the end of August, a decline of 4.8% from the end of August 2016.
-This was the lowest level for active listings at this time of the year in a decade.
+Active residential listings numbered 1,806 units at the end of March.
+This was a decrease of 15.3% from the end of March 2017, and an 11-year low for this time of the year.

-There were 7.3 months of inventory at the end of August 2017, up a bit from 6.7 months at the end of August 2016 and in line with the long-run average for this time of year.
+Months of inventory numbered 5.9 at the end of March 2018, down a bit from the 6.1 months recorded at the end of March 2017 and below the long-run average of 7.2 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.